w3com-sas/hulk/Resources/doc/1_create_json_file.rst

 Multiple type
 ~~~~~~~~~~~~~

 The multiple type must be related to integer or float field.
-Actually he can't find an date interval.
-And the system can support only one multiple filter.
-Soon it will be possible to add more multiple
-filter.

 .. code:: json